PEARL

 Work planned

-• Assessment of the ecotoxicological effect of the element release by ICCP systems – In-vitro approach
+- Assessment of the ecotoxicological effect of the elements release by ICCP systems with chronic experimentations over different life stages

-• Assessment of the ecotoxicological effect of the element release by ICCP systems – early life stage
+- Assessment of the ecotoxicological effect of the elements release by GACP systems with chronic and trophic experimentations

 Partners and funding